mingfang/terraform-provider-k8s/README.md

 # terraform-provider-k8s
-terraform-provider-k8s is a Terraform plugin to manage Kubernetes resources.
+terraform-provider-k8s is a Terraform provider to manage Kubernetes resources.

 ## Requirements
  - Docker